noahehall/theBookOfNoah/0current/aws/exams/goodstuff.md

   - eventually consistent: previous writes may NOT be reflected
   - always design around eventually consistency
     - strongly consistency means you received the latest, but subsequent writes it may be stale whenever based on previous reads
+- use purpose built dbs instead of one general purpose
+  - write heavy OLTP
+  - ready heavy OLAP
+  - key-value, document, graph, etc

 ### data sources

 - structured: stored as a series of data values in related tables for complex queries and analysis
-- unstructured: stored as files (e.g. media, video, etc), thus querying requires specialized tools to catalog and query
+- unstructured: stored as files (e.g. media, video, documents, etc), thus querying requires specialized tools to catalog and query
-- semistructured: stored in json files that are loaded at runtime; the structure is highly flexible enabling some querying and analysis but not at the level of structured data
+- semistructured: stored in json/xml files that are loaded at runtime; the structure is highly flexible enabling some querying and analysis but not at the level of structured data

 ### db architectures